ont-app/sparql-endpoint/README.md

 <a name="h2-functions-that-interact-with-sparql-endpoints"></a>
 ## Functions that interact with SPARQL endpoints

-These involve POSTs to an [update endpoint](https://www.w3.org/TR/sparql11-update/) and GETs to a [query enpoint](https://www.w3.org/TR/sparql11-query/).
+Interacting with a SPARQL endpoint involves POSTs to an [update endpoint](https://www.w3.org/TR/sparql11-update/) and GETs to a [query endpoint](https://www.w3.org/TR/sparql11-query/).
 There are special functions for ASK, SELECT and CONSTRUCT queries.
-Each of these take mandatory `endpoint` and `query` arguments, and an optional `http-req` argument.
+Each of these take mandatory `endpoint` and `query` arguments, plus an optional `http-req` map.

 <a name="h3-mandatory-arguments"></a>